-As housesitting continues to open my life to new experiences, I remain grateful to HouseSitMatch!
+These are just some of the ways that housesitting helped me.
+And as housesitting continues to open my life to new experiences, I remain grateful to HouseSitMatch!

 Kelly Hayes-Raitt still sleeps around – but a bit closer to home these days, as she settles into her new home in Lisbon, Portugal.
 She continues editing authors’ books and writing about her travels and housesitting adventures for various websites.

-Useful blogs for homeowners and housesitters
+Further reading for homeowners and housesitters

 At Housesitmatch.com we like to share useful blogs and practical advice about housesitters, housesitting and pet sitting.
 We hope you found this article on how ‘ Housesitting helped me ‘ and in addition this small selection of our blogs on successful housesitting useful.